 In today’s Western world, love stories have come to be seen as ‘chicklit’ or female fodder but that is a late twentieth century development.
-Throughout the centuries there has been no shortage of smitten male protagonists ready to die for love, from Tristan and Lancelot through Sidney Carton (A Tale of Two Cities) and The Hunchback of Notre Dame to of course Romeo himself.
+Throughout the centuries there has been no shortage of smitten male protagonists ready to die for love, from Tristan and Lancelot through Sidney Carton (A Tale of Two Cities) and The Hunchback of Notre Dame.
 This corner of the fiction playground is not just for the girls.

 More about Romeo and Juliet next week.
 Happy writing!

 One thought on “Tell me the truth about love stories”

 It’s odd that Tristan and Iseult only fall in love because of the potion, so in a sense none of it is real.
 I think I can see a reason for having them spend four years together, though.
 Their tragic deaths have more impact because they were happy before, and so had something to lose.
 I don’t think I would have given them four years, though, because that’s not tragic enough!
 Four months would have done.